Chiloé Island: Land of Myth & Sea

 Soon enough, we arrived in town at the bus station.
 On the way out, we picked up some sugar coated peanuts, along with an Uber straight to lunch at Restaurante Al estilo Chef Marce, a Peruvian restaurant focusing on freshness, quality and flavor.

-A covered patio filled with dappled light and plant life, the atmosphere was pleasant and welcoming.
+Welcomed to a covered patio filled with dappled light and plant life, the atmosphere was pleasant and welcoming.
 Exhausted from our travels and an overwhelming menu, we asked for a few of the local favorites.

-To begin, we were served a bread basket and side dishes filled with dipping sauces and toasted corn nuts - a life saver.
+To begin, we were served a bread basket and side dishes filled with dipping sauces and toasted corn nuts, a life saver.
 A Peruvian staple, we both chose the chicha morada to drink.
 Literally meaning purple Chicha (beverage most commonly fermented from corn), chicha morada is a sweet beverage originating in the Andean regions of Perú made with purple corn, pineapple peels, quince, cinnamon and cloves.

-For our mains, fried rice with mixed meats including steak, chicken and shrimp and camarones al pilpil, shrimp in white wine sauce with butter and potatoes.
+For our mains, fried rice with mixed protein including steak, chicken and shrimp and camarones al pilpil, shrimp in white wine sauce with butter and potatoes.
 Each of the dishes were delicious - fresh and full of flavor - but also comforting, like something homemade.

 The staff was very sweet and even offered us a special shot as an aperitif; it was delicious.